-MMCX sockets are fitted in the FA7 and thanks to its smaller size the housing can be made smaller and more comfortable for smaller ears.
-The socket holds the stock cable firmly so the IEM won’t spin around while the transparent over-mold parts and metal y split/ jacks makes the cable looks quite premium.
+MMCX sockets are fitted in the FA7 and thanks to their smaller size the housing can be made smaller and more comfortable for smaller ears.
+The socket holds the stock cable firmly so the IEM won’t spin around while the transparent over-mold parts and metal y split/ jacks make the cable looks quite premium.

 Coming with a 90°angled plug and a very thick over-ear guide this cable doesn’t put any stress on my ears, I have my sunglasses on and they still fit nicely.
 I like the grey silver color theme as it looks very industrial and it seems to be quite tough.
 The same aftermarket cable in 2.5 (LC-2.5B) or 4.4 (LC -4.4B) termination can be bought separately from FiiO.

 Coming in a classy gift box outlining the earphone design, FA7 sits above a quality hard case and soft pouch.
 In the packaging, you will also find 13 pairs of tips displayed.

 The selection of tips as a part of the tuning includes 1 pair of bi-flange, 3 pairs of tips in S/M/L size for balanced (M size are stock tips on the earphones), vocal and bass tuning.
 You also get 3 pairs of memory foam tips in addition to the stock tips.